 Risk weighting for the portion covered by the mitigator value of the guarantee is 50%.
 The uncovered portion will be weighted at 100%.
 If the loan is past due, the covered part will be weighted at 100% and the uncovered part at 125%.
-For delinquent loans, the total amount will be weighted at 150%.
+For delinquent loans, the total amount will be weighted at 150%, with exception of what is established in Category 7.4 of Article 2.